-As said this procedure may vary if your handheld or laptop may require a few boxes ticked like mods you have already installed fuel type 91, 93 or E85 etc.
+As said, this procedure may vary if your handheld or laptop requires a few boxes ticked – like mods you have already installed or fuel type 91, 93, or E85, etc.

 Fit Performance Intake System

-Before fitting the new tubing consider cleaning the throttle body using throttle body cleaner, it takes just a moment to complete and your engine will run sweeter.
-Fit the new tubing to the throttle body and secure to the chassis.
+Before fitting the new tubing, consider cleaning the throttle body using throttle body cleaner, it takes just a moment to complete, and your engine will run sweeter.
+Fit the new tubing to the throttle body and secure it to the chassis.

 You’ll find throttle body cleaner and MAF sensor cleaner here on the Consumables page of this site.

 Fitting a performance exhaust is still on the DIY list, but it’s starting to climb into the area of needing some specialized workshop tools.
 A hoist would be a real advantage here.
 Failing that, you’ll need a creeper, jack, and axle stands to start with.

 Depending on the system you are fitting, you may need a drill, cutting tools, and a MIG welder.